 Bottom line: Buying a depreciating asset that requires constant monetary support to utilize and maintain is a financial anchor.

 I am not going to argue that motor vehicle transportation isn’t convenient, or even necessary in some circumstances, but it certainly is a bad investment in most cases.
-As a site that focuses on the importance of cash flow, unless you have tens of thousands in credit card debt, having a car payment is quite possibly the worst debt you could have.
+As someone that focuses on the importance of cash flow, unless you have tens of thousands in credit card debt, having a car payment is quite possibly the next worst debt you could have.

 Let’s Examine Vehicle Ownership